vgmda/vgmda/README.md

-## Goals for 2023
+## 📌 Goals for 2023
-- 🔭 Learn JavaScript
+- 💡 Learn JavaScript
-- ⚡ MEAN + MERN Stack Development
+- 🔰 MEAN + MERN Stack Development
 - 🌱 Gain knowledge and proficiency in MongoDB
+- 🏆 Complete challenges on HackerRank